 France wants to become a global leader in the professional drone market.
-Until now, its innovative players have been flying solo.
-They can now count on the newly formed French Industrial Drone Association, created in May 2021.
+Besides historical French competitive clusters which helped, for the last 10 years, innovation becoming a reality, France can now count on the newly formed French Industrial Drone Association, created in May 2021.

 Professional drones are a sector of the future.
 Precision agriculture, safety and performance of infrastructures and industrial sites: their applications are numerous.
 The French sector is innovating in this promising B2B market, between military and civilian drones.